CCC-Industry4/StarterGuide/01_initializing_router.md

 The SSID is printed on the bottom label of the router with following format:
 GL-AR300M-XXX-NOR
 Input default password: goodlife
-3. Access the web Admin Panel:
-Open a web Browser (Chrome, Firefox are recommended) and visit http://192.168.8.1.
+3. Access the web Admin Panel: Open a web Browser (Chrome, Firefox are recommended) and visit http://192.168.8.1.

-  -Language Settings
-  Choose the display language of the Admin Panel and Click Next.
+4. Language Settings: Choose the display language of the Admin Panel and Click Next.
   ![Language setup](https://github.com/user-attachments/assets/1830b3e0-0f96-4d02-aea8-b64372de4759)

-- Admin Password Setting:
-There is no default password for the Admin Panel.
+5. Admin Password Setting: There is no default password for the Admin Panel.
 Set password to IOT12345 and click Submit.

 ![Set Admin Password](https://github.com/user-attachments/assets/8effbd3c-3d8e-4743-ab11-0103094865ac)

-- Admin Panel
-  After the initial setup, the web Admin Panel of the Router will be displayed.
+6. Admin Panel: After the initial setup, the web Admin Panel of the Router will be displayed.
   ![Admin Panel](https://github.com/user-attachments/assets/b4844aa0-ecd5-4a3d-9857-fcdccbea025a)

-4. Setup SSID and Password:
-Select Wireless from the Menu on Left side and click Modify
+7. Setup SSID and Password: Select Wireless from the Menu on Left side and click Modify

 ![Wireless tab](https://github.com/user-attachments/assets/a9b74e23-2bac-4b25-970b-2cab5e9c2ddb)

-Change Wifi-Name (SSID) to IT4 Project
-Set Wi-Fi Key to: IOT12345
+Change Wifi-Name (SSID) to IT4 Project and set Wi-Fi Key to: IOT12345.
 Click Apply.
 The Wifi-Name and password should be set.
 Reconnect to the Wi-Fi using the new login.

-5. Setup IP Address:
-Under More Settings, select LAN IP, from the left menu bar.
+8. Setup IP Address: Under More Settings, select LAN IP, from the left menu bar.
 Change the LAN IP to 192.168.10.1, Click Apply.
 ![IP address](https://github.com/user-attachments/assets/c995fd3f-d428-4661-b2b4-d025aa5efec7)

-The Router is now correctly set up.
+9. The Router is now correctly set up.
 The admin Web page will now be accessed by visiting http://192.168.10.1.

 ---
-Next: